Categories

 Part 3 Raven Rock.
 The government’s plans for after a nuclear holocaust

-This is the third part of my book review of: Graff, G.M.
+This is the third part of a book review of: Graff, G.M.
 2018.
 Raven Rock.
 The Story of the U.S. Governments Secret Plan to Save Itself–While the Rest of Us Die.
 Simon and Schuster.
 This book stresses that a full … Continue reading

 How different nations have coped with oil shortages